jdav0212/IMDb-Top-1000/README.md

 ## About

-In this analysis, we explore various aspects of the IMDb Top 1000 movies dataset.
-We delve into movie genres, ratings, directors, and more to gain a deeper understanding of what makes these movies stand out.
+In this analysis, I explore various aspects of the IMDb Top 1000 movies dataset.
+I delve into movie genres, ratings, directors, and more to gain a deeper understanding of what makes these movies stand out.
 Whether you're a movie enthusiast or a data science enthusiast, this analysis offers valuable insights into the world of cinema.

 ## Data Source